Fotoeins Fotografie

 I first heard the name “Kepler” way back in high school.
 I had no idea “Kepler” would embody a winding trail of education, knowledge, a “first life” (career), and a deep lifelong appreciation of science.
 Thankfully, what’s transformed has been a “second life” opened to another world with more questions, some of which have led to unexpected places.
 Perhaps, the cost is a solitary quest for answers, but ultimately, my motivation has always been clear: it’s because I need to know.

-In the same way Kepler, like many others before and after, looked up into the night sky and asked a simple question: “why do stars and planets appear and move as they do in the night sky?”
+In the same way Kepler, like many others before and after, looked up at night and asked a simple question: “why do stars and planets appear and move as they do in the sky?”

 To the here and now, my questions begin and land on our own planet.